winglang/docsite/blog/2023-09-25-constructs-methods.md

 [CDKTF]: https://github.com/hashicorp/terraform-cdk
 [cdk8s]: https://github.com/cdk8s-team/cdk8s

-## What is `constructs`?
+## What are constructs?

-First, let's familiarize ourselves with `constructs` to get an idea of how it works.
+First, let's familiarize ourselves with constructs to get an idea of how they works.

 `constructs` at its core is a JavaScript library that provides a set of APIs for organizing classes into trees.
 A construct is created in JavaScript by writing a class that extends the `Construct` class, with a signature of `(scope, id, props)`.